The Egg and I: In popular culture

 Recordings of the theme song from the film were made by Sammy Kaye for Victor, and Dinah Shore for Columbia.

 The road leading west from Beaver Valley Road (State Route 19) to the former site of MacDonald's farm is now named "Egg and I Road".

-"The Egg and I" is the title of a song performed by The Seatbelts for the anime Cowboy Bebop.

-"Egg and I" was guessed during the Match Game/Hollywood Squares hour by Charles Nelson Reilly to the clue Egg (blank).
-"Egg and I" was not one of the main selections, and instead, the top choice was "Egg Nog".

 The Egg and I is the name of a breakfast restaurant with around 100 locations nationwide.
 The owners were inspired by the book.

-"The Egg and I" makes a brief appearance in Warner Bros.
-Looney Tunes cartoon series in season 1950, episode 13: "An Egg Scramble".
-Prissy the hen pulls her privacy shade and retrieves a book with this title out from her nest to read, after being chided by Porky Pig to start producing eggs.